jgliss/noresm_diag_postproc/README.md

 This should open the notebook app in your default browser.
 From there, open one of the analysis notebook tools (currently it contains only one: ***analysis_tool.ipynb***) and follow the instructions in the introduction section.

 ### Preparation of tables

+You can download them manually or use notebook [download_tables.ipynb](https://github.com/jgliss/noresm_diag_postproc/blob/master/download_tables.ipynb) for creating local copies of result tables (based on a list of provided URL's)

 ### Additional source files